camaraproject/Governance/documentation/API-onboarding.md

 !! add link to new picture

-The process pipeline for the submission, evaluation and onboarding of a new API proposal is shown in the figure below:

-!! add link to new picture

-The process pipeline for the submission, evaluation and onboarding of a new API proposal is shown in the figure below:

-!! add link to new picture

 The pipeline begins with the submission of an API proposal.
 This proposal can represent a new API or an enhancement to an existing API.